PdxCodeGuild/class_wallaby/Django/ Quick Start/Django Quickstart 1.md

    }
    ```

-Inside _main.js_ add the following:
+   inside _main.js_ add the following:

    ```javascript
    console.log("hello from main.js");
    ```

 4. We now need to tell django where to find our templates and static files.
-Open up _settings.py_ in the _project_ folder.
-Modify the templates section to look like the following snippet.
-Specifically you need to modify the 'DIRS' line by adding `os.path.join(BASE_DIR, 'templates')`.
+Open up _settings.py_ in the _my_project_name_ folder.
+Modify the templates section to look like the following snippet. specifically you need to modify the 'DIRS' line by adding `os.path.join(BASE_DIR, 'templates')`.

    ```python
    TEMPLATES = [